BOA401X3 : Fermentation Technology

 Objective/s

-• Explain the process of fermentation and related technologies
+• Explain the process of fermentation and related technology

 • Impart knowledge in the synthesis of value added products using fermentation technology